finemo.evaluation

 Returns

-• cwms (Float[ndarray, "H 4 W"]): Extracted contribution weight matrices for valid hits.
+• motifs (Float[ndarray, "H 4 W"]): Extracted motif matrices for valid hits.
 Shape: (n_valid_hits, 4, motif_width) Invalid hits (outside region boundaries) are filtered out.

 Notes